rlivsey/merb-itunes/README.md

 ## Running specs

-The specs have a number of other dependencies so need installing before they will run:
+The specs use webmock, so you'll need to install that before running the specs:

     gem install webmock